Cohomological representations for real reductive groups

 Now consider $(\g,K_0)$-cohomology.
 For $\q$ associated with $(n_d, \dots, n_0, \cdots, n_d)$ the cohomology $H^*(\g,K_0, A_\q)$ is, up to a degree shift, $H^*(\l, K_0\cap L, \C)$ (in this case we are in the situation of Theorem 3.3. of \cite{VZ}), and this is given by

-Since $n_0$ and $N$ have the same parity the case of odd $N$ is exactly the same as before, i.e. $H^*(\mathfrak{l},K_0\cap L, \C)$ is an exterior algebra on $\lfloor N/2\rfloor$ generators for any ${\sf L}$, so let us assume from now that $N$ is even.
+Since $n_0$ and $N$ have the same parity the case of odd $N$ is exactly the same as before, i.e. $H^*(\mathfrak{l},K_0\cap L, \C)$ is an exterior algebra on $\lfloor N/2\rfloor$ generators for any $\sL$, so let us assume from now that $N$ is even.
 Since $n_0$ is even, by the previous proposition the $n_0$-factor is an exterior algebra on $n_0/2$ generators in odd degrees, plus one more generator, the Euler class $e_{2n_0}$ in degree $n_0$.
 So $H^*(\l, K_0\cap L,\C)$ is an exterior algebra on $N/2 +1$ generators.
-If $n_0=0$ it is an exterior algebra on $N/2$ generators by the proposition, but we must now take into account the fact that the $A$-packet is no longer a singleton.
-Indeed, the restriction to $(\g,K_0)$ of the $A_\q$ for $\GL(N,\R)$ corresponding to the partition has two summands, both of which are cohomological for $(\g,K_0)$ and constitute the packet (cf. Propositions \ref{1} and \ref{2}).
-Summing the contribution from these two representations gives $2^{N/2}+2^{N/2}=2^{(N/2) +1}$, so that we arrive at the conclusion of Theorem \ref{packetsum}.
+If $n_0=0$ it is an exterior algebra on $N/2$ generators by the proposition, but we must now take into account the fact that the restriction to $(\g,K_0)$ of the $A_\q$ for $\GL(N,\R)$ corresponding to the partition has two summands, both of which are cohomological for $(\g,K_0)$ (indeed, they constitute the tempered cohomological $L$-packet for $(\g,K_0)$).
+Summing the contribution from these two representations gives $2^{N/2}+2^{N/2}=2^{(N/2) +1}$.

 \end{example}